top of page

 • Inner ear issues like BPPV can cause repeated positional vertigo.
 Our assessment and treatment often lead to complete recovery in one visit.

 • Dysfunction in the Vestibulo-Ocular Reflex (VOR) can result in dizziness.
-Our therapists improve VOR function, reducing symptoms.
+Our physio vestibular Langley therapists improve VOR function, reducing symptoms.

 • Neck stiffness disrupts signals between the neck and vestibular system, triggering vertigo.
 Manual therapy and IMS restore balance.